nmamano/wallwars/README.md

 - Ability to request a rematch and play multi-game sessions.
 - Multi-game scores (a win is 1 point and a draw is 0.5).
 - Real time indicator of when the opponent disconnects.
-- Ability to return to a game even after closing the browser (as long as it's from the same browser).
+- Ability to return to a game even after leaving the page.
 - Clients ping the server periodically to detect connection issues early.
 - Responsive design for mobile (except that there are 437 cells, so it is hard to tap the right one in a small screen).
 - Optional sound effect for moves.